-Property tax revenue comprises 99 percent of SLVLESA's revenues for the years ended December 31, 2014 and 2013.
-These revenues are used to fund law enforcement services provided by Unified Police Department.
+• Revenues totaled \$32.1 million for the year ended December 31, 2015.
+Property tax revenue comprises 99 percent of SLVLESA's revenues for the years ended December 31, 2015 and 2014.
+These revenues are used to fund law enforcement services provided by the Unified Police Department.